konexios/konexios-sdk-c/README.md

 ### OTA firmware upgrade ###

 There is a capability to update the firmware via an SDK.
+It's sufficiantly to implement the callback function for an upgrade procedure and set this one:

+// somewere in the main function:
+#include <arrow/software_update.h>

+int qca_gateway_software_update(const char *url) {
+  // upgrade procedure
+  return 0;
+}

+// ...

+int main() {
+  // ...
+  arrow_gateway_software_update_set_cb(qca_gateway_software_update);
+  // ...
+}

+Or reimplement the arrow_gateway_software_update function:

-It's sufficiantly to implement the int arrow_gateway_software_update(const char *url)  function into your application.
+int arrow_gateway_software_update(const char *url)  function into your application.
 Where url it is URL address passed through HTTP software update request.
 The content of this function is platform depend.
 For example for the linux:
 #include <stdio.h>
 #include <curl/curl.h>